UPD '25 a,b,c,d

 College of Social Science and Philosophy

-Brod Daryl Liggayu (wearing red shirt, son of Rod Liggayu UPB’87)
+Brod Daryl Liggayu (wearing red shirt, son of Dennis Liggayu UPB’87)

 2025-D Kinetibker